 Your movie session can be interrupted if you start looking up new phrases when watching them.

-However, writing it down can help you look up the words after watching the film, which will enable you to understand its meaning whenever you come across it again.
+However, writing it down can help you look up the words after watching the film, which will enable you to understand their meaning whenever you encounter them again.

 6. Communicate with movies & tv-shows